postelrich/alexa-skills/README.md

 AWS Lambda requires linux binaries.
 While zappa tries to override other platform binaries with the correct one on deploy, it's not perfect.
 I wound up spinning an EC2 with the Amazon AMI just for deploys.

 Also zappa depends on virtualenv to gather dependencies and does not support conda at the moment.
-The is an (open PR to support it)[https://github.com/Miserlou/Zappa/pull/108].
+The is an [open PR to support it](https://github.com/Miserlou/Zappa/pull/108).

 Configure AWS: